Before application

 Rental contracts generally start either at the beginning of March/September for intensive German course participants or at the beginning of April/October for all others.
 A rental deposit must be paid in advance to secure the room.

-The Studierendenwerk can provide you with further information.
+The Studierendenwerk can provide you with further information on the rooms themselves.

 Upon arrival and during your stay